-What's more, even if a company has no knowledge of its employee or associated person facilitating the tax evasion, they could still be held liable for 'failure to prevent'.
+Even if a company has no knowledge of its employee or associated person facilitating the tax evasion, they could still be held liable for 'failure to prevent'.

 Although these offences are mainly aimed at accountants, bankers and lawyers who actively promote tax avoidance or evasion schemes, the bill impacts a whole host of companies.
 As a result, the only defence a company has against this is to show that they have taken reasonable steps to prevent the facilitation of tax evasion.

-Afterall, the penalties for companies if found guilty can be severe.
+After all, the penalties for companies if found guilty can be severe.
 They include, unlimited financial penalties, confiscation orders and serious crime prevention orders.

+The evidence shows that the risk for businesses is greater than ever.
 So, with this in mind, can you be sure you are doing everything in your power to prevent any form of tax evasion associated with your company?

-- Conduct adequate due diligence and risk assessment - Especially of third parties and customers, to ensure you are not conducting business with anyone who may be involved in tax evasion.
+This is especially important for third parties and customers, to ensure you are not conducting business with anyone who may be involved in tax evasion.